 The researchers reported this was the first case report documented for chamomile.
 However, traditional herbalists have been recommending chamomile tea to aid breastfeeding for centuries.

 Multiple studies have also found that fenugreek (Trigonella foenumgraecum) increases breast milk production.

 Fenugreek contains phytoestrogens, which appear to bind with estrogen receptors and thereby increase not only breast milk production but also sweat gland activity.

-Estrogenic activity may also be suspected in another traditional herb used to increase lactation.
-This Ayurvedic herb, called Shatavari (Asparagus racemosus wild.) – has been used for increasing lactation along with helping regulate other female issues for over a thousand years.
-Shatavari has been found to contain steroidal saponins – which have been shown to have estrogenic activity in other settings.
+Shatavari is one of those herbs that appear to boost estrogen levels naturally.
+This Ayurvedic herb has been used for increasing lactation along with helping balance other female issues for over a thousand years.
+Shatavari has been found to contain steroidal saponins.
+Steroidal saponins have been linked with estrogenic activity in other research.

-This gradual yet time-tested manner for clinical evaluation of natural remedies has resulted in an almost-perfect record as traditional remedies have met with modern clinical research.
-Those rare failures have typically been the result of a misapplication of the herb as an extract or otherwise weakened set of active constituents.
-An in practically every case, the herbal remedy has proven to be safe and easily tolerable by those using it.
+This time-tested manner of clinical evaluation for natural remedies has resulted in an astounding record as traditional remedies have met with modern clinical research.
+Those rare failures have typically been the result of a misapplication of an extracted herb or otherwise weakened set of active constituents.
+In addition, in practically every study, the herbal remedy has proven to be safe and easily tolerable by those using it.

 Mortel M, Mehta SD.
 Systematic review of the efficacy of herbal galactogogues.
 J Hum Lact.
 2013 May;29(2):154-62. doi: 10.1177/0890334413477243.

 Turkyılmaz C, Onal E, Hirfanoglu IM, Turan O, Koç E, Ergenekon E, Atalay Y. … galactagogue herbal tea on breast milk production… .
 J Altern Complement Med.
 2011 Feb;17(2):139-42. doi: 10.1089/acm.2010.0090.